With four locations there are plenty of options for where you can see the fireworks from your boat on San Diego Bay.

 The Shelter Island boat ramp is under renovation and will only have one lane open.
 Expect delays and consider alternate boat ramps.

-Thanks to a sponsorship from the San Diego Port Tenants Association, the La Playa Anchorage near Shelter Island will be expanded for the weekend prior to July 4th and permits will not be needed.
-The special anchorage will open at 8 a.m. on Saturday, July 1, 2017.
+Thanks to a sponsorship from the San Diego Port Tenants Association, the La Playa Anchorage near Shelter Island will open July 2nd, and permits will not be needed.
+The special anchorage will open at 8 a.m. on July 2.
 Vessels attempting to enter before that time will be turned away.
-The La Playa Anchorage will close at noon on Wednesday, July 5, 2017.
+The La Playa Anchorage will close at noon on July 5.

 The Coast Guard, Harbor Police and special patrol vessels will assist in providing safety on the water along with the Harbor Police.
 Plan to get there early, before dark.